 This holiday season, why not try and minimize the amount of waste you create?
-Wrap presents with reusable materials where possible and make sure all of your discarded wrapping paper is recycled.
+Wrap presents with reusable materials where possible and try to recycle your discarded wrapping paper (some recycling facilities don't accept it).
 Try and source food locally for big holiday feasts and serve dinner on ceramic plates with cloth napkins.
 Be sure to save the turkey (or ham) bones for soup!
 Don't forget to turn your Christmas lights off before you go to bed (or put them on a timer).
 These little changes will help make your holiday season a little greener.